-You must send a copy of the TEN to the police at least 10 working days before the event.
-If you apply online, the council will contact the police for you.
+You must send a copy of the TEN to the police and environmental health at least 10 working days before the event.
+If you apply online, the council will contact the police and environmental health for you.

 You can only apply for a TEN as an individual, not an organisation.

-The council can’t refuse a notice unless the police or Environmental Health object to it.
+The council cannot refuse a notice unless the police or environmental health object to it.
 They must do this within 3 working days of receiving it.
 They can only object if they think your event could:

 - lead to crime and disorder